Read Cardinal Orthodontic’s frequently asked questions about orthodontic treatment and dental health to learn more about the benefits of braces.

 The most common benefit comes from being happy about your teeth and your smile.
 Properly aligned teeth are easier to clean and less likely to suffer from problems of the teeth, gums, and bones that support the teeth.
 Additionally, it has been shown that there is a link between properly aligned teeth and whole-body health.

-hen you have crooked teeth, or teeth with extensive crowding, periodontal disease is more prevalent because crooked and crowded teeth are hard to clean and maintain.
+When you have crooked teeth, or teeth with extensive crowding, periodontal disease is more prevalent because crooked and crowded teeth are hard to clean and maintain.
 Untreated, periodontal disease may result in bad breath, bleeding gums, loose teeth, and even tooth loss.
 Additionally, many scientific studies have shown a strong link also exists between periodontal disease and diabetes and heart disease.
 Many adults choose low-profile or aesthetically pleasing treatment options such as clear braces or Invisalign.

 Phase I and Phase II refers to a specific treatment plan in which the patient is going through braces twice to get straight teeth.
-If somebody is young, between six and ten years old, and they have a certain bite problem that could get progressively worse without early treatment, an orthodontist will recommend an early set of braces to help fix that bite problem.
+If somebody is young, between seven and ten years old, and they have a certain bite problem that could get progressively worse without early treatment, an orthodontist will recommend an early set of braces to help fix that bite problem.

 This treatment is sometimes recommended to make more space for developing teeth, correction of a crossbite, overbite, underbite, or harmful oral habits.
 This is Phase I. After a short time, the braces will be removed and the teeth will be allowed to grow naturally.
 Once most of the permanent teeth are in place, usually between the ages of 11-13, Phase II begins with a full set of braces.
 Phase I is considered to be “interceptive orthodontics” and Phase II is considered “comprehensive” orthodontics.

 The American Association of Orthodontists recommends a child should visit an orthodontist by age seven.